futuregrid/rain/doc/quickstart.rst

       cloudlistkernels -s india

-* Deregister an image from OpenStack
+* Deregister an image from OpenStack (if you followed the FG Openstack tutorial, your novarc will probably be in ``~/openstack/novarc``)

   * Using the CLI